turbinelabs/developer/reference/quickstart.md

   - yellow

 ### Demo app
-This app is used to demo the use of Turbine Lab's service through a simple visualization of routing and responses, but is disposable after experimenting with this demo.
+This app is used to demo the use of Houston through a simple visualization of routing and responses, but is disposable after experimenting with this demo.